B.S. in Construction Management Undergraduate Course Descriptions

 OBJECTIVES:

-- Design wood formwork for cast-in-place concrete.
+- Analyze formwork design for cast-in-place concrete

-CON 461 Construction Scheduling 3 (2-2-0)
+CON 461 Construction Scheduling (3 credits)

 DESCRIPTION: Strategies and techniques for efficient project control, scheduling of project activities, and projects with an emphasis on Critical Path Method.